 Egypt is a place with a rich history and intrigue that extends far beyond the ancient Pyramids of Giza.
-I spent two days and nights exploring Cairo with my mom in July of 2015, and I’m glad I went despite the controversy over safety for tourists.
+I spent two days and nights exploring Cairo with my mom in July of 2015, and I’m glad I went despite the controversy over safety for tourists at the time.

 It partially took me so long to sit down and write about the experience because my feelings on Egypt were a bit complex after my visit.